Kitware/iMSTK/Documentation/userguide/administration.rst

 .. role:: arg(code)
    :language: sh

-.. _simmedtk-administration:
+.. _imstk-administration:

 **********************
-Administering SimMedTK
+Administering iMSTK
 **********************

-Previous sections covered the concepts and tools for using SimMedTK.
+Previous sections covered the concepts and tools for using iMSTK.
-This section is for system administrators who wish to make SimMedTK available to users
+This section is for system administrators who wish to make iMSTK available to users

-* via a desktop application for end users of SimMedTK,
+* via a desktop application for end users of iMSTK,
 * via command-line utilities for experts preparing simulation scenes, and/or
-* as a library for people developing SimMedTK-based applications.
+* as a library for people developing iMSTK-based applications.

 End-user tool installation
 ==========================

-This type of installation should be as simple as downloading a binary package of SimMedTK and clicking install.
+This type of installation should be as simple as downloading a binary package of iMSTK and clicking install.

 .. todo:: Expand on details of installation and configuration.